 top of page

-Håvard Gryting, together with his sons Endre and Adam, has discovered a unique musical expression that seamlessly spans from 50s soul to fresh urban pop and hip-hop from Drammen.
+Håvard Gryting, together with his sons Endre and Adam, has discovered a unique musical expression that spans from 50s soul to fresh urban pop and hip-hop.

-At the age of 25, Endre made it to the semifinals of "The Voice" on TV 2 in 2019, where mentor Yosef declared him as one of the best rappers in the country.
-The songs from the show have been streamed over 800,000 times on Spotify alone.
-This fall, he released his first EP, which was just the beginning of a series of great tracks from Norway's new rap prodigy.
+Endre made it to the semifinals of "The Voice" on TV 2 in 2019, where mentor declared him as one of the best rappers in the country.

 He also performs his own Ray Charles tribute concert, either with a full band or with musical director Trond Akerø Kleven and saxophonist Frøydis Grorud, known from NRK’s “Beat for Beat.”